Apteco/AptecoAPIGuides/Guides/GettingStarted.md

 The Apteco API is typically installed as part of the Apteco Orbit™ platform and the Apteco Orbit™ browser-based UI depends on the Apteco API to function.
 If you already have Apteco Orbit™ installed then the Apteco API will be available.

+### How Orbit uses the API
+The Apteco Orbit™ browser-based UI uses lots of the API's functions and can be a good way of learning how to interact with the API.
+To understand how the Orbit UI uses the API see [How Orbit Uses The API](HowOrbitUsesTheAPI.md).

 ## A quick tour